Ken Xie

-Ken Xie (谢青 (Xiè Qīng)) is an American billionaire businessman who founded Systems Integration Solutions (SIS), NetScreen, and Fortinet.
+Ken Xie (谢青 (Xiè Qīng)) is a Chinese billionaire businessman who founded Systems Integration Solutions (SIS), NetScreen, and Fortinet.

 He is CEO of Fortinet, a cybersecurity firm based in Silicon Valley.
 Xie was previously the CEO of NetScreen, which was acquired by Juniper Networks for $4 billion in 2004.
 He built the first ASIC-based firewall/VPN appliance in 1996.

 Early life

 Xie was born and raised in China.
 He graduated from Tsinghua University with a B.S. and M.S. in electrical engineering, and from Stanford University with an M.S. in electrical engineering.

 Career

 In 1993, Xie founded a network security company, Systems Integration Solutions (SIS).
 Xie built the first ASIC-based firewall/VPN appliance in 1996, in his garage in Palo Alto, California.
 That same year he founded NetScreen Technologies, an online security firm, with Yan Ke and Feng Deng.
 NetScreen Technologies was later acquired by Juniper Networks Inc. for $4 billion.